ibm-cloud-docs/containers/cs_ingress.md

           </tr>
           <tr>
           <td><code>tls/hosts</code></td>
-          <td>Replace <em>&lt;custom_domain&gt;</em> with our custom domain that you want to configure for TLS termination.
+          <td>Replace <em>&lt;custom_domain&gt;</em> with your custom domain that you want to configure for TLS termination.
 If your apps are exposed by services in different namespaces in one cluster, append a wildcard subdomain to the beginning of the domain, such as `subdomain1.custom_domain.net`.
 Use a unique subdomain for each resource that you create in the cluster.

           </br></br>
           <strong>Note:</strong> Do not use &ast; for your host or leave the host property empty to avoid failures during Ingress creation.</td>